PDF(117.0 KB) View with Adobe Reader on a variety of devices

 How CER Recognizes Where the Phones are Located

-CER keeps track of all the phones in your CUCM cluster, and it does this entirely by talking to CUCM and supported LAN switches via Simple Network Management Protocol (SNMP).
+CER keeps track of all the phones in your CUCM cluster, and it does this entirely when it talks to CUCM and supported LAN switches via Simple Network Management Protocol (SNMP).
 After CER queries CUCM and supported LAN switches, it combines the information discovered into the CER database.

 SNMP and CER